The Long Discourses

 - This is Chapter 10 of sūtra no. 30 of the Dīrgha Āgama (T1.1.141a21-4a12). [back]

 - *Prahata.
 C. 捶打.
 His name is here translated to mean “to beat” or “strike” (e.g. with a fist).
-I believe this is same asura name that was transliterated in Chapter 6 as C. 波羅呵.
+I believe this is the same asura name that was transliterated in Chapter 6 as C. 波羅呵.
 Reading his name as equivalent to S. *Prahata would make sense of both. [back]

 Translator: Charles Patton